sdkaarush/data-product-exchange-go-sdk/README.md

-# DPH Go SDK Version 0.0.3
+# DPX Go SDK Version 0.0.3
-Go client library to interact with the various [DPH Service APIs]
+Go client library to interact with the various [DPX Service APIs]

 ## Table of Contents
 <!--